Free Cash Flow Example Calculation: A Complete Guide

 Free Cash Flow = $800,000

-This FCF of $800,000 means the manufacturing company has a solid cushion of cash available for strategic investments or returning value to shareholders through dividends.
+The FCF of $800,000 suggests that the manufacturing company has a solid financial cushion for strategic investments, enhancing its market position or returning value to shareholders through dividends.

 Example 3: A Retail Business